Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Preliminaries

 \section{Preliminaries}

 We use the notation that $M$ is either a symmetric spaces of non-compact type or a thick Euclidean building, $X$ is a symmetric space of non-compact type and $E$ is a thick Euclidean building.
+In the case of a symmetric space when writing \emph{affine apartment} we mean a maximal flat.